GunterSchmidt/advent-of-code-rust/README.md

 A lot of puzzles require very small amounts of time to solve.
 More than half of the time is spent to parse the data.
 Using input.as_bytes() greatly improves speed as all puzzle inputs are in ASCII.

+Avoiding to import the data into vectors or the like and instead working with the input data directly is also very beneficial.

+## Small vectors
+Small vectors can be handled on the stack with crate [SmallVec](https://docs.rs/smallvec/latest/smallvec/).
+The amount of time saved can be 30-50%.
+Arrays are an alternative, too.

+## Numbers

+Interesting enough, 32-Bit calculations can be faster than 64-bit calculations, even on 64-bit systems.